 U.K. Will Allow Huawei To Help Build Part Of Its 5G Network, Despite U.S. Pressure

-The British government says telecom giant Huawei can help build its new 5G data network, despite U.S. pressure to cut the Chinese company out of its development plans.
-The U.S. considers Huawei to pose a security risk and has long cited its ties to China's Communist Party and possible links to the military.
+The U.K. government says it will allow telecom giant Huawei a "limited role" in building its new 5G data network, despite U.S. pressure to cut the Chinese company out of development plans.
+The U.S. considers Huawei a security risk and has long cited its ties to China's Communist Party and possible links to the military.

 The U.K. says it will prevent Huawei's equipment from being used in "sensitive 'core' parts of 5G" and other high-speed networks.
 It will also cap the involvement of Huawei and other "high risk" vendors at 35 percent of non-sensitive parts of Britain's network.

-The U.K.'s National Cyber Security Centre, which conducted a security and technical analysis for the government's 5G supply chain review, says it considers Huawei a "high risk vendor" – but rather than banning the company from its important new network, the center is asking British companies "to use Huawei in a limited way so we can collectively manage the risk."
+The U.K.'s National Cyber Security Centre, which conducted a security and technical analysis for the government's 5G supply chain review, says it considers Huawei a high risk vendor – but rather than banning the company from its important new network, the center is asking British companies "to use Huawei in a limited way so we can collectively manage the risk."

-The NCSC also warns other countries not to follow its example of including Huawei in its 5G network plan, unless they have "a really robust regulatory system."
+The NCSC also warns that other countries should not include Huawei in their 5G network plans unless they have "a really robust regulatory system."

 "We've never 'trusted' Huawei," the agency says, noting that it formed a special Huawei Cyber Security Evaluation Centre 10 years ago.

-The U.S. has said the company could build "backdoor" access into its systems that would allow China to spy on anyone from regular citizens to sensitive government agencies.
-Huawei has denied those allegations, with its founder and CEO Ren Zhengfei saying early last year, "No law requires any company in China to install mandatory backdoors."
+The U.S. has said the company could build "backdoor" access that would allow China to spy on anyone from regular citizens to sensitive government agencies.
+Huawei has denied those allegations.
+"No law requires any company in China to install mandatory backdoors," founder and CEO Ren Zhengfei said last year.

 The United States is "disappointed" by the U.K.'s decision, a senior Trump administration official told NPR on Tuesday.